-Below are links to the various flash fiction pieces I’ve put up on this site.
+Below are the various flash fiction pieces I’ve put up on this site.
 While I am most definitely a long form writer, I honestly do enjoy the challenge of putting together tiny stories.
 Although this kind of writing started mostly as a kind of practice exercise for me, it has come to be an interesting — and very different — creative outlet from my usual.

 A quick reminder: I’m a lazy slacker, so I use the terms “flash fiction” and “microfiction” pretty much interchangeably.
 When I create one of these pieces, I set myself a word-count maximum that is generally 200-300 words, but can be up to 500.
 I then take a single thought, image or inspiration and give myself one hour to write, edit and post it.
 One hour, that’s it.
 That … err … that ain’t a lot of time to a guy who takes nine or ten months to conceive, prepare and write a novel-length story…and that’s why I love the challenge of doing these.

 “Unfucking A Life”

 We’re all broken.

 I don’t know much, but that I understand.

 Some of us just hide better how we’re fucked up.

 Then the booze and pills took over again.
 They took over as much as they had in the first place.